andrewgazelka/gpt-pipe/README.md

 which reorders my task list according to what GPT-4 thinks I should complete first.

-To see the prompt being typed out in vim asyncronously you can do
+To see the prompt being typed out in vim asynchronously, you can do

 ```vim
 function!
 HandleOutput(job_id, data, event)